Erik Pontoppidan: Sea serpents and giant squids

 Herman Melville, in his novel Moby-Dick, talks about "the great Kraken of Bishop Pontoppodan".

 Jules Verne, in his novel Twenty Thousand Leagues Under the Seas, references this aspect of Pontoppidan's work.
 The narrator, Professor Aronnax, explains that "another bishop, Pontoppidan of Bergen, also tells of a devilfish so large a whole cavalry regiment could maneuver on it."
 Despite the skepticism of his companions, they soon encounter "a squid of colossal dimensions."
 See, also, his The Sea Serpent.

+Personal life

+Pontoppidan was married three times.
+On 26 October 1723, he married Francisca Toxverd (died 1730).
+She was the daughter of minister Peder Frandsen Toxverd (died 1735).
+They had no children.
+Pontoppidan's second wife was Lina (Ellina) Danielsen (1712–1744), daughter of husfoged at Sønderborg Castle Peter Danielsen (1680–1735) and Ingeborg Thomsen (born 1690).
+The wedding took place on 4 September 1731 in Sønderborg.
+They had two sons and a daughter.
+The elder of the two sons, Christian Frederik Pontoppidan (1830–1816), was a counter admiral.
+Pontoppidan 's third wife was Johanne Marie de Hofman (1722–1809), daughter of Justice Councillor Søren de Hofman til Skerrildgård (1688–1771) and Karen Elisabeth Dreyer (1689–1727).
+The wedding took place on 16 February 1745.
+They had three daughters and three sons.
+The son Carl Pontoppidan (1748–1802) served as director of the Royal Greenland Trading Department and was a councilman in Copenhagen.

 Influence

 Pontoppidan's Heller Glaubensspiegel was an influence on Swedish Lutheran lay preacher Carl Olof Rosenius, impressing upon him the importance of conversion and having a living faith.